circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ### Environment Variables

-For any 'image' we can set environment variables with `environment`.
+For any 'image', we can set environment variables with `environment`.
 You can see we've set env vars for our app to use the correct configuration for testing and to connect to the database container.

 ### Database Image

 We're using PostgreSQL 9.6.2.
-As before we select an official image from Docker Hub.
-By setting three environment variables we make a test database available for our app.
+As before, we select an official image from Docker Hub.
+By setting three environment variables, we make a test database available for our app.

 <div class="alert alert-info" role="alert">
 <strong>Note:</strong> We'll have more details on using a range of databases with CircleCI 2.0 on this documentation site very soon.
 You can <a href="https://discuss.circleci.com/c/circleci-2-0" class="alert-link">find solutions and ask questions about the database you are using on Discuss</a>.